2025 Open Championship

-The 2025 Open Championship, officially the 153rd Open Championship, was a golf tournament played from 17–20 July 2025 at Royal Portrush Golf Club in County Antrim, Northern Ireland.
+The 2025 Open Championship, officially the 153rd Open Championship, was a golf tournament played from 17 to 20 July 2025 at Royal Portrush Golf Club in County Antrim, Northern Ireland.
 The third Open Championship to be held at Portrush, it was the fourth of the four men's major golf championships held in 2025.

 Scottie Scheffler recorded four sub-70 rounds, for a total of 267, to win his first Open and fourth major by four strokes over Harris English.

 Organisation

 The 2025 Open Championship is organised by the R&A, and is included in the PGA Tour, European Tour, and Japan Golf Tour calendars under the major championships category.
 The tournament is a 72-hole (4 rounds) stroke play competition held over four days, with 18 holes played each day.
 Play will be in groups of three for the first two days, and groups of two in the final two days.
 Groupings for the first two days are decided by the organizers, with each group having one morning and one afternoon tee time.
 On the final two days, players will tee off in reverse order of aggregate score, with the leaders last.
 After 36 holes there will be a cut, after which the top 70 and ties progress through to compete in the third and fourth rounds.
 In the event of a tie for the lowest score after four rounds, a three-hole aggregate playoff will be held to determine the winner; this will be followed by sudden-death extra holes if necessary until a winner emerges.